Mackjordan/Elemental-Security/Tools, Tactics and Stratagies/Scanning-Techniques.md

 * Determining Frequency of scanning.
 * Confirming Scope.
 * Ensuring the scanning / analysis application is current.
-* Establishing and documenting timelines and thresholds
+* Establishing and documenting timelines and thresholds.